blasferna/indigo/_posts/2022-04-11-django-calculation.markdown

 Having the source fields, all that remains is to add the event that would trigger the executions, I decided to use the `blur` event because it is triggered after losing the focus.

-## Open Source

-I was using it for several weeks adjusting some details and after a while I decided to release the project with the hope that it will be useful for other people since for me it is very practical.

-For that I had to apply some improvements such as including it in the Python PyPI package manager.

 ## Installation

 ```bash